stoeps13/connections-doc/source/user/files/t_files_add_files_refresh.md

 5. Click **Upload**.

+    !!! note
-    **Note:** If your organization has enabled the sync feature, you can drag and drop or copy, cut, and paste a file from your desktop to your My Drive folder.
+    If your organization has enabled the sync feature, you can drag and drop or copy, cut, and paste a file from your desktop to your My Drive folder.
 See [Organizing, syncing, and editing files in My Drive](c_files_sync_refresh.md#).

     If you want, you can also [share files in a status update](../profiles/t_pers_update_status.md).